 1. More limited software support

 Compared to other operating systems, there are fewer software titles to choose from when using macOS.
 As for the gaming world, many titles work both on Windows and macOS, although many work exclusively on Windows.
 Moreover, the experience with macOS without dedicated versions can be poorer.
-Make sure that macOS adequately support your favorite apps and games before purchasing a MacBook.
+Make sure that macOS adequately supports your favorite apps and games before purchasing a MacBook.

 2. Restrictions in hardware upgrades